Tremazki/JavaFrameworkDemo/README.md

 ## Limitations

-In order for the reports to accurately log the steps and pass/fail status, methods denoted by @TestStep must not be called within other methods.
+In order for the reports to automatically and accurately log the steps and pass/fail status, methods denoted by @TestStep must not be called within other @TestStep methods.

 Please see the example below for how we can organize our methods to avoid this.

 ### Incorrect:
 ```Java